zer0def/nginxinc-kubernetes-ingress/examples/ingress-resources/tcp-udp/README.md

 ## Prerequisites

 - We use `dig` for testing.
 Make sure it is installed on your machine.
-- We use native NGINX configuration to configure TCP/UDP load balancing.
+- We use built-in NGINX configuration to configure TCP/UDP load balancing.
 If you'd like to better understand the example configuration, read about [TCP/UDP load balancing](https://docs.nginx.com/nginx/admin-guide/load-balancer/tcp-udp-load-balancer/) and [DNS service discovery](https://www.nginx.com/blog/dns-service-discovery-nginx-plus/) in NGINX/NGINX Plus.